urbanjost/M_time/README.md

        The 5th of January 2020

 ## DOCUMENTATION
-Having been experimenting with doxygen(1), txt2man(1) and github markdown there are currently several different ways to view the documentation including just reading further down ...
+there are several different ways to view the documentation including just reading further down ...

 + [manpage index](https://urbanjost.github.io/M_time/index.html)